 As I mentioned before, one of the reasons our interest declines is because we don’t see the results right away.
 As a consequence, we get so disappointed and we stop believing in ourselves.
 Our self-confidence diminishes and we no longer believe we can do it.
 What to do then to boost-up our self-assurance?

-First, ask yourself what drives you to workout: do you want to get a beach body? a “dream body”?
+First, ask yourself what drives you to work out: do you want to get a beach body? a “dream body”?
 If you workout to meet someone else ´s beauty standards, you will most likely run out of will and energy because you simply won’t enjoy working out.
 Above all else, whatever you do, make sure you do it for yourself because it’s much more fun!
 Embrace your body.
 Confident people embrace their body and their whole person.
 They don’t need anyone else’s opinion on beauty standards because they believe they are beautiful no matter what society says.
 Respect and love yourself.

 Second, what does ‘fit’ mean to you?
 It’s a way of life.

 Again, being fit does not mean being attractive.
 Being fit is being healthy.
 Getting fit is establishing good healthy nutritious and fitness habits.
-Being fit is to move our body on a regular basis to prevent us from diseases such as cancer and keep a good mental health.
+Being fit is to move our body on a regular basis to prevent us from diseases such as cancer and keep good mental health.
 It gives us more energy.

 The cherry on the cake is that regular body activity gives us pleasure as well.
 It satisfies our brain.
 It releases chemicals called endorphins that make us feel good.
 It reduces the perception of pain.
 Just like sugar or an orgasm light up our brain.
 Our body and brain end up asking for more!

-Third, Keep on thinking positive.
+Third, Keep on thinking positively.
 Often our body is willing but our mind is not.
 Our body says “I’m healthy, I can do it” but our mind says “no, I can’t.
 It’s not working.”
 For each negative thought, think of 3 positive things about yourself.
-Train your brain to think positive.
+Train your brain to think positively.
 Think about all your daily accomplishments.
 Be proud of yourself.
 Applaud your efforts.
 Cultivate a positive mindset by collecting positives experiences and moments throughout your day.

 So how to stay self-motivated?